Russian strikes on Ukraine's energy system qualified as crimes against humanity

 Advertisement:

-From the start of October 2025 to the present, Russian forces have deliberately attacked 11 hydroelectric power plants and 45 of Ukraine's largest combined heat and power plants.
+Since the start of October 2025, Russian forces have deliberately attacked 11 hydroelectric power plants and 45 of Ukraine's largest combined heat and power plants.

 The Russians also carried out 49 targeted air strikes on thermal power plants and 151 on electrical substations across different oblasts.